Spotlight: Death Valley National Park

 Experience the wonder of a full moon in Death Valley.
 Walk with a ranger and discover the powerful silence of moonlit canyons, looming sand dunes or sparkling salt flats as you are guided through these unique features.

 If you’re prepared and use common sense, a visit to Death Valley during the summer is not out of the question.
-However, with summer temperatures upwards of 105 degrees Fahrenheit, cooler, more moderate temperatures beckon during the late fall, winter and early spring.
+However, with summer temperatures upwards of 115 degrees Fahrenheit (46.1 degrees Celsius), cooler, more moderate temperatures beckon during the late fall, winter and early spring.

 View the captivating images in the Death Valley National Park online photo gallery.
 These images may help you determine your interests while contemplating a visit to the park.
 Whether it’s the colorful rocks of Artist’s Drive or delicate formations of the salt flats at Badwater Basin, the possibilities of discovery are endless!